 And obviously, job seekers who do their homework will see bad reviews on consumer-facing applications and in candidate-facing programs like Glassdoor and LinkedIn.
 If a company struggles to hire, eventually, they will have to settle for lower-quality employees and suffer the consequences.

 Poor recruiting, resulting in less-than-ideal hiring.
 When scraping the bottom of the barrel, you get the people no one wanted because of their lack of experience, difficult personalities, or even misconduct.
 This will have long-reaching effects on your company.

 Employee turnover and low morale.
 These days, people typically change jobs multiple times throughout their careers.
-With job change being so normal, a company with a poor culture is going to have an even harder time holding on to their employees.
-Startup consultant Adam Torkildson said, “When employees feel as though they aren’t in control of their own work environment, they’re less likely to produce and more likely to seek work elsewhere.”
+With job change being so normal, a company with a poor culture will have an even harder time holding on to their employees.
+Startup consultant Adam Torkildson said, “When employees feel as though they aren’t in control of their work environment, they’re less likely to produce and more likely to seek work elsewhere.”
 High turnover can be straining on the employees left behind and is a costly consequence of bad company culture.

 Poor engagement.
 Engagement is the key to keeping your employees happy.
 People work harder and better when they buy into their work when they catch the vision.
 When you have your employee’s hearts, you will have a better chance of making them happy AND improving productivity.

 Lower productivity.
 If your employees are unhappy but don’t quit, they may resort to just missing a lot of work.
 Absenteeism, combined with the effects of employees becoming disengaged, leads to overall decreased productivity and efficiency.